One family’s inspiring journey through trauma, addiction and child welfare

 For more than two years, Kelsey was lost.

-For the next 1-2 years, Kelsey alternated between transience and sleeping at her place of employment.
+For the next 2 and a half years, Kelsey alternated between transience and sleeping at her place of employment.
 She had no car, no apartment, and no one to help her.
-Any help she needed came with a cost.
+Any help she needed came at a cost.

 “Just come home,” Christy said.
 “Come home, and we’ll figure out the rest later.
 The first step is to come home.”